 - 1 tablespoon apple cider vinegar

-- 1 tablespoon honey (omit if Whole30 or use Whole30 approved sauce linked above)
+- 1 tablespoon honey or brown sugar (omit if Whole30 or use Whole30 approved sauce linked above)

 soy sauce ( if you avoid soy use coconut aminos)